csells/sb-blot/2025/welcome-to-dartantic-1.0.md

   ),
 ];

-// Agent chains tools automatically, no matte what provider you're using,
+// Agent chains tools automatically, no matter what provider you're using,
 // e.g. openai, google, openrouter or your custom provider.
 And if you want to
 // specify the model, you can, e.g. "openai:gpt-4o", "google:gemini-2.5-flash" or
 // "your-provider:your-model".